minimo6caracteres/tyron/README.md

 ## Vision
 :zap: ```tyron as open source software```

-Tyron's vision is to create a nonprofit open organization to manage this project.
+:rainbow: ```social enterprise``` Tyron's vision is to create a nonprofit open organization to manage this project.